Ken104-web/codewars-challenges/README.md

-# Codility challenges
+# Codewars and Leetcode Challenges

-Here my codewars solutions based on mainly python.
+Here my codewars and leetcode solutions based on mainly python and js.